-general data allowance can be zero, positive or negative.
-Differentiated pricing practices include both tariffs which are permissible as well as those which are not permissible.
+- practices include both tariffs which are permissible as well as those which are not permissible. - 40a.

-- 40a.
 Zero tariff options are a subset of differentiated pricing practices which are inadmissible.

-The ECJ defines zero tariff options as "a commercial practice whereby an internet access provider applies a 'zero tariff', or a tariff that is more advantageous, to all or part of the data traffic associated with an application or category of specific applications, offered by partners of that access provider."20 Those data are therefore not counted towards the data volume purchased as part of the basic package. - 40b.
-BEREC considers any differentiated pricing practices which are not applicationagnostic to be inadmissible for IAS offers, such as applying a zero price to ISPs' own applications or CAPs subsidising their own data. - 40c.
+The ECJ defines zero tariff options as "a commercial practice whereby an internet access provider applies a 'zero tariff', or a tariff that is more advantageous, to all or part of the data traffic associated with an application or category of specific applications, offered by partners of that access provider."25 Those data are therefore not counted towards the data volume purchased as part of the basic package. - 40b.
+BEREC considers any differentiated pricing practices which are not application-agnostic to be inadmissible for IAS offers, such as applying a zero price to ISPs' own applications or CAPs subsidising their own data. - 40c.
 Different from (inadmissible) zero tariff options and similar tariff options, there are differentiated pricing practices that are typically admissible if all elements of the tariff are application-agnostic.
 Examples of such offers are mentioned above in paragraph 35. - 41.
-A price-differentiated offer where all applications are blocked (or slowed down) once the data cap is reached except for the application(s) for which zero price or a different price than all other traffic is applied would infringe Article 3(3) first (and third) subparagraph (see paragraph 55). - 42. (deleted)
+A price-differentiated offer where all applications are blocked (or slowed down) once the data cap is reached except for the zero-rated-application(s) for which zero price or a different price than all other traffic is applied would infringe Article 3(3) first (and third) subparagraph (see paragraph 55).